 Hunger Free Vermont began its 3SquaresVT outreach efforts in 2000 in response to low participation by eligible Vermonters.
 In 2001, there were fewer than 39,000 participants.
-Today, there are nearly 100,000 participants, including 98% of eligible Vermonters living just above poverty.
+Today, there are over 93,000 participants, including 98% of eligible Vermonters living just above poverty.
 To increase program participation, Hunger Free Vermont works closely with the Department for Children and Families, conducts training sessions for advocates and service providers, facilitates a statewide work group of state administrators and community partners to improve the program and creates outreach and educational materials to increase participation, and advocates for policies at the state and national level to improve access.
 In partnership with the United Way of Chittenden County and CVAA, Hunger Free Vermont coordinates the Eat Well, Age Well program - a peer-to-peer outreach project that connects seniors with peer volunteers to help them apply for 3SquaresVT.

 Through out 3SquaresVT Outreach and Education program, we will continue to work with our many partners to identify opportunities for program improvements, such as modernizing and streamlining the application process so that all eligible Vermonters can access this important nutrition program.